coderodyhpc/WRF_AWSMarketplace/README.md

 + Visualization of the results for hundreds of species on a GIS framework
 + Widget to transfer all generated files to a S3 bucket (it also includes the ability to create a new bucket or enter credentials)

-◻️ MPAS interface features:
-+ It works with global meshes
-+ The interface will set up most parameters based on mesh selection and available cores